mesosphere-backup/dcos-vagrant/README.md

 **1a)** Please review the [Appendix](#appendix) section for configuring local system settings, copying files and installing Vagrant + VirtualBox.
 This repo assumes a functioning vagrant is setup using the virtualbox provider.

-**1b)** You can use packer to build the base image along with the system requirements to install a cluster.
+**1b)** Ideally you'll want to use packer to build the base image along with the system requirements to install a cluster.
 This will significantly speed up bringing up a cluster from scratch.
 You can use the following commands to do this.

 ```bash
 cd <repo>/build